PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/cloud_account_v2.md

 // Retrive existing account group name id data "prismacloud_account_group" "existing_account_group_id" {
   name = "Default Account Group"
-  // Change the account group name, if you already have an account group that you wish to map the account.
+  //Change the account group name, if you already have an account group that you wish to map the account.
 }

 // To create a new account group, if required
 # resource "prismacloud_account_group" "new_account_group" {
-#     name = "MyNewAccountGroup" // Account group name to be created
+#     name = "MyNewAccountGroup" //Account group name to be created
 # }

 ```